elonzh/hfut/docs/index.rst

-.. hfut_stu_lib documentation master file, created by sphinx-quickstart on Sun Sep 06 23:01:19 2015.
+.. hfut_stu_lib documentation master file, created by sphinx-quickstart on Mon Feb 15 23:13:02 2016.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to hfut_stu_lib's documentation!
 ========================================